GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 2. Make sure to craft items and not just take them from NEI.
 Sometimes the ones in NEI are not quite correct (metadata, NBT, etc.).
 3. You might have to complete the prerequisites to unlock a quest and test it.
 You can quickly do so in the designer mode.
 Once the prerequisites are unlocked, you can use `/bq_admin edit` to leave editing mode.
 4. Do a `/bq_admin reset all` to reset your quests back.

+# Troubleshooting

+- BQ is replacing quest items that I did not touch with `betterquesting:placeholder`: That means these items do not exist in your game.
+Maybe they are new and you are not using a nightly version of the pack.
+In that case you should update.
+Alternatively, maybe you removed a mod or changed some mod configurations.
+In either case, do not commit such changes.

 # Translating the Questbook